liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

 ...
 ```

-The above code creates *PipelineData* that transfers data between Pipeline Steps.
-And *PipelineParameter* can give variables whenever you run the pipeline.
+The above code creates *PipelineData* objects which help transfer the input and result data between Pipeline Steps.
+And *PipelineParameter* can pass additional parameters whenever you run the pipeline.